 Mathematics is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
 To help the children make these links with maths and other areas of the curriculum, Queen Eleanor’s promotes ‘Maths Moments’ in class where the children are encouraged to make the links between maths and other curriculum subjects.
 Also, once a term, the class teacher nominates one child from the class to be their ‘Mathemagican’.
 The teacher chooses any reason why the child has been nominated, ranging from amazing progress to outstanding effort.

 During the children's time at Queen Eleanor's, their mathematical skills are progressed over time using the White Rose Schemes of learning.
-If you would like to look at this in more detail (as well as what topics are covered when in each year group), attached at the bottom of this page is the National Curriculum Progression document from White Rose Maths that the Queen Eleanor's uses.
+If you would like to look at this in more detail (as well as what topics are covered when in each year group), attached at the bottom of this page is the National Curriculum Progression and 'Ready to Progress' mapping document from White Rose Maths that Queen Eleanor's uses.

 Parents often ask how they can best support their child's learning in maths when the methods we teach are so different to those they are familiar with from their own schooling.
 We would like our parents to demonstrate a positive attitude towards maths and to be 'cheerleaders' when supporting their children in practising and consolidating skills.
 We also run an annual parents calculation evening where the maths subject leader will show the parents the different methods we use.
 Maths homework will for the most part reflect the in-class learning of the week.
 Applying maths in as many real-life contexts as possible is a vital part of home learning and we appreciate you taking the opportunities when 'out and about' to apply the children's learning.